 - Domestic Violence Manual for Judges (WA State, released 2016)

-Washington State offers many types of protective orders to victims of crime.
-For information on the different types of orders and resources to help understand the range of options, click here.
+Washington State offers many types of protective orders to survivors of abuse.
+This collection of resources offer information on the different types of orders and help understanding the range of options available.

 It’s tough to get divorced or deal with child custody when your partner is abusive.
 Here is a collection of information and resources to help you learn about the options available.

-For more information, please visit our Legal Advocacy Project page or search the “Legal-Civil and Legal-Criminal” topics in our Resource Library.
+For more information, please visit our Legal Advocacy Project page or search the “Legal” topic in our Resource Library.